zwhan166/integration-test-python-behave/README.md

 https://github.com/mozilla/geckodriver/releases

-After the installation, you need add the __absolute__ to the web driver's installation directory to your environment variable `"PATH"`.
+After the installation, you need add the __absolute__ path to the web driver's installation directory to your environment variable `"PATH"`.
 The web driver's installation directory is the folder that contains the file "`geckodriver.exe`".

 ### Download/Clone this project